-ArchiMate (3.x) example views introduced here are organized into a layered framework according to ArchiMate standard (see ArchiMate version 3.0.1 here).
-These example views demonstrate how ArchiMate concepts can be used.
+ArchiMate example views introduced here are organized into a layered framework according to ArchiMate standard (link).
+These example views illustrate how ArchiMate concepts can be used.
 Some of the examples can be used as design patterns.

 ArchiMate Example Views

 This view can be used to analysis of the motivations, or reasons, that guide the design or change of an organization and its enterprise architecture.
-These motivational analysis are the starting points for all the change activities or business transformations in an organization.
-This view represents the vision of the development endeavour – whether the scale and scope comprises the whole organization or just part of it (e.g. line of business) or single program or project (solution level).
+These motivational analyses are the starting points for all the change activities or business transformations in an organization.
+This view represents the vision of the development endeavor – whether the scale and scope comprise the whole organization or just part of it (e.g. line of business) or a single program or project (solution level).
 Note: a value can be added e.g. to the outcome (or to any other ArchiMate element), to indicate what is the real value add!

 Motivational elements are based on Business Motivation Model (BMM) [specification v.1.3, 2015, OMG].